+Are you interested in an updated logo?
 Our team of creatives will guide you through every stage of the logo redesign process.
 We will make sure your brand is represented in a way that speaks to who you are and connects with your target audience.
-If you’re unsure if it’s time for a logo redesign, reach out to M&R and we’ll offer our insight!
+If you’re unsure if it’s time for a logo redesign, reach out to M&R, and we’ll offer beneficial and trustworthy insight!

 Be sure to check back on our blog to find out how you should redesign your brand’s logo!